Jack Skellington: In popular culture and other media

+Merchandise

 Jack Skellington has been made into a Bendies figure, as well as various Funko Pop Vinyl figurines with different variants, such as a Day of the Dead variant.
 He appeared in the Kingdom Hearts action figure collections, and was also released in Japan's REVOLTECH Sci-fi line in 2010, along with the Japanese monsters, Gamera and Gyaos.
 Diamond Select Toys also made many action figures of Jack and other characters.

 In 2017 a life-size Jack Skellington animatronic prop was released.
 The prop was six feet tall and sold exclusively at Spirit Halloween.
 But in 2019 the prop became a wholesale item.

-In the Disney Infinity toys-to-life series, Jack appears as part of the second wave of playable figurines.

 In 2019, a Lego minifigure of Jack Skellington was released as part of the Lego Minifigures Disney Series 2.
 A Lego Brickheadz figure of Jack was also released alongside a Brickheadz version of Sally.

+For the 30th anniversary, NECA produced a Jack Skellington figurine.

 Reception

 Despite the film not being a part of the Disney Animated Canon, Jack has nonetheless become one of Disney's most popular characters.
 Jamie Frater adds, "Jack is perfectly realized as the 'town hero' who seeks more in his life (or death, as it may be), a place we all find ourselves time to time."
 UGO Networks listed Jack as one of their best heroes of all time.